 \subsubsection{The categorification of the $A_{q,t}$ algebra}

 The quantum toroidal algebra is a subalgebra of the $A_{q,t}$-algebra, which was invented by Carlsson-Mellit \cite{shuffle} to solve the shuffle conjecture.
-Gonzalez-Hogancamp \cite{GH} obtained a skein theoretic formulation of the polynomial representation of the $A_{q,t}$ algebra at $q=t^{-1}$ and obtained a categorification thereof using the derived trace of the Hecke category.
+Gonzalez-Hogancamp \cite{GH} obtained a skein-theoretic formulation of the polynomial representation of the $A_{q,t}$ algebra at $q=t^{-1}$ and obtained a categorification of it using the derived trace of the Hecke category.

-\subsubsection{The Loop Categorification of quantum loop $sl_{2}$}
+\subsubsection{The loop categorification of quantum loop $sl_{2}$}

-Shan-Varagnolo-Vasserot \cite{shan2019coherent} constructed an equivalence of graded Abelian categories from a category of representations of the quiver-Hecke algebra of type $A_{1}^{(1)}$ to the category of equivariant perverse coherent sheaves on the nilpotent cone of type A. It gives a representation-theoretic categorification of the preprojective K-theoretic Hall algebra considered by Schiffmann-Vasserot \cite{schiffmann2017cohomological} when the quiver is type $A_{1}$.
+Shan-Varagnolo-Vasserot \cite{shan2019coherent} constructed an equivalence of graded Abelian categories from a category of representations of the quiver-Hecke algebra of type $A_{1}^{(1)}$ to the category of equivariant perverse coherent sheaves on the nilpotent cone of type A. This gives a representation-theoretic categorification of the preprojective K-theoretic Hall algebra considered by Schiffmann-Vasserot \cite{schiffmann2017cohomological} when the quiver is type $A_{1}$.
 For affine type quivers, Varagnolo-Vasserot \cite{Varagnolo2021} proved that the $K$-theoretic Hall algebra of a preprojective algebra is isomorphic to the positive half of a quantum toroidal quantum group.